The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Secret Agent Man

-When James Bond was only a dream in the minds of Harry Saltzman and Albert R. Broccoli, there was already some heavy spying going on in the British television industry: Danger Man had been the first big tv-role of the British-Irish actor Patrick McGoohan, who between 1960 and 1961 in 39 half-hour-episodes battled with villains of all kinds.
+When James Bond had only been a dream in the minds of Harry Saltzman and Albert R. Broccoli, there was already some heavy spying going on in the British television industry: Danger Man had been the first big television appearance of the British-Irish actor Patrick McGoohan, who between 1960 and 1961 in 39 half-hour-episodes battled with villains of all kinds.
 The series was created by ITV-executive Ralph Smart and was shot in black and white - it was a big success in England and all over Europe, but in the USA, the originally intended target audience, the interest was so low that the series was cancelled after only one season.

 Patrick McGoohan, who had started his career in the 1950s with small roles on the stage, became a very popular actor with Danger Man, but he was also very choosy - in 1961 he even declined the invitation to play James Bond because he thought the character was immoral.
-But when the wave of spy-movies had really started, ITV was able to sell Danger Man sucessfully to the USA, so that in 1964 more Episodes where produced - this time in an expanded 45-minute format that allowed for more character development and more sophisticated stories.
+But when the wave of spy-movies had really started, ITV was able to sell Danger Man sucessfully to the USA, so that in 1964 more Episodes where produced - this time in an expanded 45-minute format that allowed for more character development and sophisticated stories.

 The Resignation